How can they be prevented and treated naturally using Dien Chan?

 However, we won’t forget to similarly treat the reflex zones related to the surfaces we’ve worked on following the Dien Chan principles.

 In other words, if we’ve managed to relieve localized pain in one hand by rolling over the other hand, we will apply this symmetry principle to the other temple.
 But we will also consider the feet since, by shape similarity, we might achieve good results.
+This prompts us to work on the chin since this same diagram indicates that on this part of the face, the feet are located.

 Those who have studied Dien Chan can enhance their treatment by supplementing it with a bqc·points formula.